Private Traditional Craft Experience

 What do they do at Yamaichi?

-During this experience we will visit Yamaichi, a rokuro zaiku store run by a real kijishi of many generations.
+During this experience we will visit Yamaichi, a rokuro zaiku store run by a real kijishi of literally countless generations.
 They use only local trees to create the most fabulous items.
 From lacquerware plates to large pieces of furniture and pens to wall hangings, this store is extremely professional but also extremely welcoming to people from all over the world.

 What will you do during this experience?